prompto416/aspnetcore-image-and-message-broadcasting-api/README.md

-## Note: Confidential information are not included, in order to run the code reader may have to create a new project first then put the file into the solution later
+## Note: Confidential information are not included in the main branch, see master branch for the working demo version